 Scent

 Scent is also important when meeting new people, new dogs and going new places.
-I don't know why, but it seems that whenever I'm out with a dog, some stranger just feels the need to shove their hands in the dog's face.
+I don't know why, but it seems that whenever I'm out with a dog, some stranger feels the need to shove their hands in the dog's face.
 Sorry, but a dog can smell you quite well from where you are!
-If you have a dog that has anxiety, fear or nervousness at new encounters with people, keep the dog feeling safe by guarding his/her space and letting the human know that the dog can smell them just fine.
-No hands needed.
+If you have a dog that has anxiety, fear, or nervousness at new encounters with people, keep the dog feeling safe by guarding his/her space and letting the human know that the dog can smell them just fine.
+No hands are needed.

 Body Language

-One area of body language that dogs are usually hyper aware of is something called spatial pressure.
+One area of body language that dogs are usually hyper-aware of is something called spatial pressure.

 This is the proximity and movement of people or things applied to the space around a dog up to and beyond the threshold with which they feel comfortable.
-Leaning into or over a dog creates spatial pressure and makes them uncomfortable, just like an American travelling on a subway in Tokyo would feel uncomfortable.
+Leaning into or over a dog creates spatial pressure and makes them uncomfortable, just like an American traveling on a subway in Tokyo would feel uncomfortable.
 "Hey!
 You're in my space!"
-I've had dogs that would refuse to swing into a heel on my left side because my shoulder was dropped an inch too low, or I was leaning forward a couple inches too much.
+I've had dogs that would refuse to swing into a heel on my left side because my shoulder was dropped an inch too low or I was leaning forward a couple of inches too much.
 Yes, they can be that sensitive to spatial pressure.

-If you are trying to teach recall, i.e. the "here" command, moving towards a dog will likely apply pressure and make them run away from you, while moving away from a dog will remove the pressure, engage their prey/chase drive and draw them into you.
+If you are trying to teach recall, i.e., the "here" command, moving towards a dog will likely apply pressure and make them run away from you, while moving away from a dog will remove the pressure, engage their prey/chase drive, and draw them into you.
 Kneeling down and being positioned to the side is passive and more welcoming to a dog as it removes more spatial pressure.
 This is especially helpful for timid and nervous dogs.

 Tone of Voice

 Have you ever had someone tell you that "How you say something is more important than what you say?"
 This is doubly true for a dog as it conveys a lot of meaning and nuance, including about our emotional state.
-At the most basic level, a high pitched tone conveys approval, happiness and excitement, while a low pitched tone conveys disapproval, unhappiness and anger.
-Have you ever heard a dog growl in a high pitched tone?
-Of course not, a growl is always in a low pitched town, while excited yips and play barks are in a high pitched tone.
+At the most basic level, a high-pitched tone conveys approval, happiness, and excitement, while a low-pitched tone conveys disapproval, unhappiness, and anger.
+Have you ever heard a dog growl in a high-pitched tone?
+Of course not; a growl is always in a low-pitched town, while excited yips and play barks are in a high-pitched tone.

 Touch